diffusiondata/diffusion-examples/c/README.md

-# C Examples for the Diffusion and Reappt APIs
+# C Examples for the Diffusion APIs

-This directory contains examples showing the use of the C API for Diffusion and Reappt.
+This directory contains examples showing the use of the C API for Diffusion and Diffusion Cloud.

 To use these examples, download the C client library for your operating system from the links below.
 The C API is available for the following operating systems: